wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/slides.typ

 #figure(
   image("flip.png", width: 50%),
 )
-== Problem in parity-check process
+== Parity check process is hard to design with global pulse sequence
 - The one-step parity check process is not easy to implement:
 -- We intend that only when #red-text[the number of errored data qubits is odd, the neighboring ancilla qubit A1 will flip.]